45 year old Dan is thriving at residential service, The Pines

 Dan has Down’s Syndrome and Sam had been told by the support workers at the previous service that he couldn’t do a lot of tasks, that he wasn’t very sociable and didn’t like dogs (The Pines has a dog, as well as hamsters and guinea pigs).
 His appearance was bedraggled – he had long hair and a beard – and Sam was told he’d need 70 hours of one-to-one support each week.
-He also seemed to be estranged from his 12 siblings.

 Moving in and making friends

 Dan took the move to The Pines in February 2021 in his stride.
 The team and individuals living at The Pines went all out to ensure he was warmly welcomed, throwing a little welcome party to show him the happy family environment he’d joined.
 One resident, Kevin, made friends with Dan straight away – they’re a similar age and have lots in common.

 Sam organised for Dan to be supported by two key workers with similar interests to him, and the team worked continuously with him for the first two weeks, learning about him and what he wanted to achieve.
 Sam also spoke to all his family who wanted to be involved in his care.